 How to Fix World of Warcraft Error #134 (0x85100086) Fatal Condition

-World of Warcraft is a well-optimized game but still, sometimes it may show you error #134 (0x85100086) Fatal Condition.
+World of Warcraft is a well-optimized game, but sometimes it may show you error #134 (0x85100086) Fatal Condition.
 There are a few methods that you can use to solve this issue completely.
 Some of them are listed below.